Traditional Easter Customs in the Salzburg Lungau Region

 Pussy willow branches with colorful ribbons against a snowy mountain backdrop in Salzburg Lungau region.

-Carrying the palm bushes
+Carrying the "Palmbuschn"

-Grawirlach eggs
+Grawirlach Eggs

 Basket of naturally dyed Easter eggs with leaf patterns in grass, with yellow flowers in the background, Salzburg Lungau region.